toolani/spkeeper/README.md

 A utility for versioning SQL Server stored procedures.

-Given a database name and credentials for accessing it, will save all stored procedures to a local directory which will also be initialied with a git repository.
-When run again on the same database, any changes to stored procedures will be committed to git.
+Given a database name and credentials for accessing it, will save all stored procedures to a local directory which will also be initialised with a git repository.

+When run again on the same database, any changes that have been made to the database's stored procedures will be committed to git.

 ## Requirements